sitcomlab/IVE/import.md

 }
 ```

-It is not recommended to use it in this way, because the IVE-Backend provides a much better user-interface, where you can easily create new entries.
+It is not recommended to use it in this way, because the CREATOR provides a much better user-interface, where you can easily create new entries.
 But if you plan to create a new application to create or import data, the REST-API is the perfect way for that.

 ## 1.4.
 Cypher queries
 This option is on the database-level and a direct way to your data.
-It is also not recommended, because the IVE-Backend provides a much better user-interface, where you can easily create new entries or edit existing ones.
+It is also not recommended, because the CREATOR provides a much better user-interface, where you can easily create new entries or edit existing ones.
 But if you want to validate your data with the help of a full graph visualization, the Neo4j browser can help you.
 Open in your browser the address `localhost:7474` to access the graphical user interface with the built in neo4j-shell.
 (On a command-line-interface, if you only want the neo4j-shell, type in the command `neo4j-shell`, more information can be found here: [http://neo4j.com/docs/snapshot/shell-starting.html](http://neo4j.com/docs/snapshot/shell-starting.html)).
 For inserting your data manually, please find the cypher queries below.
 If you want to see your full graph, type in the following cypher query:

 ```sql